Wes grew up in Mableton. He graduated from Kennesaw State with a business degree,

 associate in June of 2018.

 Evan is admitted to practice law in the Supreme Court of Georgia, the Superior and lower courts in Georgia, and at the federal level in the Northern District of Georgia.
 Evan has successfully defended several homeowners' associations and their agents in lawsuits.
 He has appeared in court to represent creditors including finance companies, homeowners’ associations, and roofing contractors in over 25 counties throughout the state of Georgia, and negotiated hundreds of settlements on behalf of clients.

-Evan lives with his wife Lauren and dog Mollie in Temple, GA.
+Evan lives with his wife, daughter and dog Mollie.
 In his free time, he enjoys spending time outdoors hunting, hiking and playing golf.

 Ciara grew up in DeLand, Florida and graduated from Stetson University in 2015 with a Bachelor of Arts in Psychology.
 She moved to the Atlanta area to attend law school.
 While there, Ciara was given a Certificate of Appreciation and Commendation from the State Bar of Georgia for her work at the Emory Law Volunteer Clinic for Veterans.
 In 2018, Ciara received her Juris Doctorate from the Emory University School of Law.

 Ciara is admitted to practice law in the Superior and lower courts in Georgia.
 She is also admitted to practice in the Northern District of Georgia, where she has successfully represented hundreds of clients in a variety of bankruptcy proceedings.

 Ciara currently lives in Acworth, Georgia with her husband Kyle and two dogs Hadley and Dakota.
 She spends her free time reading, baking, and spending time with her family.

 ASSISTANT BUSINESS MANAGER